Humans Subjects Research - Institutional Review Board (IRB)

-- Await a screening email from the IRB coordinator confirming that your protocol was received and containing information about how it will be reviewed (7-10 business days).
+- Await a screening email from the Human Protections Analyst confirming that your protocol was received and containing information about how it will be reviewed (7-10 business days).

 - Once your protocol has been reviewed, further instructions will be emailed to you

-by the IRB coordinator.
-Depending on the nature of the revisions you may be asked
+by the Human Protections Analyst.
+Depending on the nature of the revisions you may

-to submit a new protocol or only the revised documents.
-If you’re a student submitting
+be asked to submit a new protocol or only the revised documents.
+If you’re a student

-a new protocol, you will need a faculty advisor to review the protocol and provide
+submitting a new protocol, you will need a faculty advisor to review the protocol

-a signature.
-If you only have minor revisions, your professor’s signature is not required.
+and provide a signature.
+If you only have minor revisions, your professor’s signature

 - Once you have obtained IRB approval, follow the instructions below for reporting changes,